 Record labels, promoters and bands, if you would like to submit music for review consideration or send press releases, send them to email@example.com When submitting music, please do so well prior to the release date.
 We schedule reviews several weeks in advance, and material submitted after the release date is unlikely to be considered for inclusion.
 Preferred format is a link to MP3 files that can be either streamed or downloaded.

 We are always looking for contributors to the site to write album reviews, lists, interviews and other content.
 If you’re interested in writing for Heavy Music Headquarters, send an email to firstname.lastname@example.org Experienced or not, if you have passion for metal and writing, we want to hear from you!

 Chad has been a music writer for more than 20 years.
-In addition to being About.com’s heavy metal editor for more than a decade, he has written for numerous publications and sites over the years including Outburn, Loudwire, Noisecreep, Metal Injection, New Noise, Hails & Horns, Amp and many others.
-He is a longtime radio broadcaster as well and resides in Charlotte, N.C.
+In addition to being About.com’s heavy metal editor for more than a decade, he has written for numerous publications and sites over the years including Outburn, Loudwire, Noisecreep, Metal Injection, Heavy Consequence, New Noise, Hails & Horns, Amp and many others.
+He is a longtime radio broadcaster as well and resides in the Denver, CO area.
 Follow him on Twitter: @chadbowarmetal

 Tom Campagna is a high school math teacher from northern New Jersey with an affinity for major sports, video games, humor and of course, metal.
 He has been actively writing for over half a decade and currently also contributes to Invisible Oranges and Brutalitopia.
 You can follow him on Instagram: @snags_metal